rom1mouret/generative_rf/README.md

 - RollingRF(0.8) replaces 20% the oldest trees with new trees trained from new data.
 - SlowForgettingRF(0.8) randomly replaces 20% of the trees with new trees trained from new data.

+(in more familiar terms, RollingRF and SlowForgettingRF are possible implementations of scikit's `partial_fit` interface)

-Both RollingRF and SlowForgettingRF underperform.
+Both RollingRF and SlowForgettingRF underperform in my benchmarks.
 SlowForgettingRF is capable of learning new things from new data, and doesn't quickly forget what it has previously learned, but the eldest trees drag the accuracy down when presented with data too recent for them.
+Put differently, such trees are unable to detect if the input is out-of-distribution, and therefore cannot avoid pushing predictions towards the wrong direction.

 Now, let's compare these baselines with GenerativeRF.